 CAL begins taking summer applications on September 15th.
 The application for 2Ls closes in November and the application for 1Ls closes in January.
 They offer positions on a rolling basis so it is better to apply sooner rather than later.
 They conduct phone interviews but will conduct them in-person as well if the candidate is in New York.

 CAL hires 3-5 attorneys per year into two-year Staff Attorney fellowships.
 They also hire one-year Justice First fellows, who bring outside funding, to focus on those who have been wrongfully convicted.
-Notre Dame 3Ls can apply for the Justice First Fellowship Program through Notre Dame’s bridge to practice program.
-Email Christine Holst, email@example.com, for more information about that.
+Notre Dame 3Ls can apply for a fellowship with CAL through Notre Dame’s Shaffer or Bank of America Foundation fellowships or for the Justice First Fellowship Program through Notre Dame’s bridge-to practice-program.
 They do look at grades when hiring Staff Attorneys.

 Marisa explained that when hiring fellows, CAL looks to see that candidates have experience in criminal defense work.
 They want to see that candidates have taken relevant classes such as legal writing, evidence, and criminal procedure.
 They care about your grades in those classes and can let a bad grade in an unrelated topic slide if those grades are strong.
 They also ask for a cover letter and writing sample.
 Increasingly, they are hiring more and more attorneys with at least one year of experience, including clerkships.